 Innovative Pest Control relies on the Sentricon® System for termite control and elimination.
 It focuses on destroying the Queen and her expansive colony without harming your home, lawn, or landscaping.
 The bait used in the Sentricon® System is preferred by the termites over wood, so they will consume it.
 The bait prevents the termites from molting, which in turn kills the termites.
 The termite bait is a non-chemical solution that meets the strict requirements of the Reduced Risk Pesticide Initiative set by the US Environmental Protection Agency.
 Let us help you with your termite infestation – give us a call today!

 There are several strategies that you can follow to prevent help prevent termites, including:

-- Removing wood lying on the ground near your home
+- Removing any wood or debris lying on the ground around the perimeter of your home.

-- If a tree falls on your property, grind the stump and roots to avoid providing termites with an easy meal.
+- If a tree falls on your property, grind up the stump and roots to avoid providing termites with an easy meal.

 - Limit wood-to-soil contact around your home and avoid using mulch against the foundation of your house.

 Request Your Free Inspection